-These results will be relevant in the context of recent theoretical studies and experimental observations of defocusing NLS in the framework of dispersive shock waves in optical fibers [see, for instance, [7] regarding the appearance and evolution of dispersive shock waves when an input (reflectionless) pulse containing a large number of dark or gray solitons is injected in the fiber].
+From an applied point of view, these results are relevant in the context of recent theoretical studies and experimental observations of defocusing NLS in the framework of dispersive shock waves in optical fibers (see, for instance, [7] regarding the appearance and evolution of dispersive shock waves when an input (reflectionless) pulse containing a large number of dark or gray solitons is injected in the fiber).
 Moreover, this work will pave the way for generalizing similar results to the defocusing vector NLS equation.